Svxy/menu/README.md

-## This site is simply a redirect link to my menu repo
+## This site is a simple site with midnight gh pages template for my <a href='https://github.com/Svxy/TnyavnTos-GTA5-Mod-Menu' target='_blank'>GTA 5 Mod Menu</a>